2020 Elsevier Foundation-ISC3 Green and Sustainable Chemistry Challenge

 How is Prajwal’s work progressing?
 Read the interview.

-Second prize: “phos-FATE: Empowering fishing communities for climate change”
+Second prize winner: “phos-FATE: Empowering fishing communities for climate change”

 Dr. Alessio Adamiano, a researcher at the Italian National Research Council (CNR), has worked on improving resilience and empowering small-scale fishing communities in Senegal through his project “phos-FATE”, which won the second prize.
 The jury members noted that phos-FATE proposes an interesting alternative to the common phosphate mining, a process that is highly polluting.